Credit card processing is a fairly complex topic, particularly since there are a lot of different ways to take a customer’s credit card information.

 Manual transactions also increase your own liability in a few ways because it’s the least secure way to run a payment.

-- Second, it’s very easy for one of your employees to steal card information when they have such prolonged access to the card data especially if they’re writing the card information down.
+- Second, it’s very easy for one of your employees to steal card information when they have such prolonged access to the card data, especially if they’re writing the card information down.
+To mitigate the risk of employee theft when card data is verbally or physically collected, businesses should use terminals with PCI-validated Point-to-Point Encryption (P2PE).
+P2PE encrypts the card data instantly, making it unreadable even if the terminal is compromised.

-- Third, in the case of written card information, even with the most trustworthy employees around, if you don’t dispose of it correctly (shredding, for instance), anyone else can still get their hands on your customer’s card information now.
+- Third, in the case of written card information, even with the most trustworthy employees around, if you don’t dispose of it correctly, anyone else can still get their hands on your customer’s card information.
+This practice must be governed by a strict PCI DSS Data Destruction Policy, requiring all paper records with card numbers to be immediately shredded after use.

 You likely won’t be able to rid your business of manually entered transactions entirely.
 Technology will fail at some point.

 Regularly update all your credit card terminal hardware.
-If you’re finding that your customers’ cards commonly aren’t reading, the issue may well lie with your hardware rather than their cards.
+If you’re finding that your customers’ cards frequently aren’t reading, the issue may well lie with your hardware rather than their cards.

 Don’t cripple your business with credit card processing fees.
 Leverage Stax’s subscription-based pricing and improve your bottom line.
 Contact us to learn more.